Stochastic Gradient Hamiltonian Monte Carlo with Variance Reduction for Bayesian Inference: Introduction

-Very recently, \cite{langevin} borrowed the standard variance reduction techniques from the stochastic optimization literature \citep{johnson2013accelerating,defazio2014saga} and applied them on SGLD to obtain two variance-reduced SGLD algorithms (called SAGA-LD and SVRG-LD) with improved theoretical results and practical performance.
-Because of the superiority of SGHMC over SGLD in terms of convergence rate in a wide range of machine learning tasks, it would be a natural question whether such variance reduction techniques can be applied on SGHMC to achieve better results than variance-reduced SGLD. \re{The challenge is that SGHMC is more complicated than SGLD, i.e., the extra momentum term (try to explore faster) and friction term (control the noise caused by SGHMC from HMC) in SGHMC.
+\re{The challenge is that SGHMC is more complicated than SGLD, i.e., the extra momentum term (try to explore faster) and friction term (control the noise caused by SGHMC from HMC) in SGHMC.
 Note that the friction term in SGHMC is inherently different than SGLD since LD itself already has noise so it can be directly extended to SGLD, while HMC itself is deterministic.
 To the best of our knowledge, there is even no existing work to prove that SGHMC is better than SGLD.
-So in this paper we need to give some new approaches and insights in our analysis to prove that variance-reduced SGHMC is better than variance-reduced SGLD due to the existence of momentum term and friction term. }
+So in this paper we need to give some new approaches and insights in our analysis to prove that variance-reduced SGHMC is better than variance-reduced SGLD due to the existence of momentum term and friction term. } Note that in stochastic optimization literature, the variance-reduced methods with momentum term (e.g., \citep{allen2017katyusha,lan2019unified}) indeed are better than variance-reduced methods without momentum term (e.g., \citep{johnson2013accelerating}) especially for convex optimization.

+Actually, it seems that the variance reduction in this stochastic Bayesian inference is more effective compared with stochastic optimization settings.
+Intuitively, the full gradient case (no variance) may converge to a saddle point or a local minimum (not a global minimum) in nonconvex optimization, and the variance of the stochastic gradient estimator may be useful for escaping saddle points or bad local minima.
+Thus, we may not want to reduce the variance.
+However, the full gradient case (no variance) will converge to the stationary posterior distribution for Bayesian inference.
+Thus, it is useful to reduce the variance of the stochastic gradient estimator for obtaining more approximate posterior distribution.
+Note that in large-scale settings, full-gradients (no variance) are not affordable and thus stochastic gradients evaluated on mini-batches are used as a replacement.